DhruvJ22/Astrodynamics_Research/README.md

 5. Avoided cryptic nesting
 6. Functions with similar argument structure
 7. Single Inhertiance and Encapsulation
+8. Modular structure - will enable smooth inclusion of Multipls shooter algorithm

 The current work requires the widely used numpy, scipy, plotly and matplotlib libraries.